One of the most notable roles that has existed in the football world is the “player-manager” role.

 What Is A Player Manager In Soccer?

 A player-manager is anyone (manager) who has the freedom to play.
-In summary, the player-manager, also known as the player-coach is anyone who plays for the team on the pitch, and at the same time, also manages or coaches the team.
+In summary, the player-manager, also known as the player-coach, is anyone who plays for the team on the pitch and at the same time manages or coaches the team.

-The players who take on the role of player-managers are usually the most experienced and leadership-oriented in the team.
+The players who take on the role of player-managers are usually the most experienced and leadership-oriented on the team.

 Some Players That The Player-Manager Position Would Have Suited